dylan-chong/engr201-assignments/Literature Review.md

-# Automated Software Security Testing
+# Available methods for finding security vulnerabilities in software.

 #### Literature Review

 ## Abstract

     TODO LAST

 -------------------------------------------------------------------------------

 ## Introduction

-Security issues in software can lead to security breaches by hackers, which usually lead to data loss or corruption, denial of service issues, and especially, privacy issues [2].
-These can cause severe financial, material and credibility problems for the company organisation under attack [2], not to mention the potentially damaging effect it could have for investors, related companies / organisations, and citizens/consumers.
-A study of data security breaches showed that issues can reduce customer trust in the affected company / organisation, while positively affecting competitors [5]; this allows for the extortion of companies / organisations, especially by competitors.
+Security vulnerabilities in software can lead to security breaches by hackers, which usually lead to data loss or corruption, denial of service issues, and especially, privacy issues [2].
+Breaches cost billions of dollars every year [7].
+A study of data security breaches showed that issues can reduce customer trust in the affected company / organisation, while positively affecting competitors [5]; this allows for the extortion of companies / organisations.
 The number of security issues, especially for financial software, has increased [3], potentially raising concerns about customer finances.
-"Effective" means finding as many issues as possible while minimising the use of resources (such as time and money).

-TODO talk about why automated is important
-TODO talk about ROLE
+Effective security testing techniques can be used to detect vulnerabilities in software, therefore reducing the probability of a breach.
+Effective techniques are those that find a large number of vulnerabilities, with as few false vulnerabilities as possible.
+They should be time and resource-efficent.

+This review will be useful for security testing researchers.
+It provides areas that poetentially need to be researched in this area.

 ## Available Methods

+    TODO NEAR THE END

 ### Fuzz Testing